wifisensing/PicoScenes-github-pages/docs/userManual/scenarios.md

 #### Dual-Channel Spectrum Splitting and Stitching (Experimental)

-PicoScenes supports the combination of two channels operating at different frequencies with the same bandwidth, which achieves a similar effect to doubling the sampling rate of a single channel.
+PicoScenes supports the combination of two channels operating at different frequencies with the same bandwidth, achieving a similar effect to doubling the sampling rate of a single channel.
 This method allows overcoming the limitation of the maximum hardware sampling rate, such as achieving an equivalent 400 MHz sampling rate using the NI USRP X310, which has a maximum sampling rate of 200 MHz.

-Assuming you have two NI USRP X310 devices, each equipped with a dual connection (usrp192.168.30.2_192.168.31.2 for the Rx end and usrp192.168.40.2_192.168.41.2 for the Tx end).
+Assume you have two NI USRP X310 devices, each equipped with a dual connection (usrp192.168.30.2_192.168.31.2 for the Rx end and usrp192.168.40.2_192.168.41.2 for the Tx end).
 If you want to transmit and receive 802.11 EHT-SU 320 MHz channel bandwidth (CBW) frames at 5600 MHz using the NI USRP X310 devices, you can use the following commands:

 ```bash
 PicoScenes "-d debug -i usrp192.168.30.2_192.168.31.2 --freq 5520 5680 --rate 200e6  --rx-resample-ratio 0.8 --merge --rx-cbw 320 --rxcm 3 --mode logger   --plot" #<- Run on the first computer (Rx end)